edgeimpulse/expert-projects/smart-baby-swing.md

 ## Deployment

-Once the testing is complete, go to the "Deployment" option and select *Build firmware* -> *Arduino Portenta H7* to create a downloadble firmware to flash to the board.
-I have chosen Quantised (Int8).
+Once the testing is complete, go to the "Deployment" option and select *Build firmware* -> *Arduino Portenta H7* to create a downloadable firmware to flash to the board.
+I have chosen Quantized (Int8).
 In Edge Impulse, there is also an option to use the EON compiler for reducing resources and improving accuracy, as well as lower latency.

 ![](.gitbook/assets/smart-baby-swing/eon-compiler.jpg)